It’s never easy the first time

 Immediately after feeding the infant, sit him or her up and pat his or her back until he or she burps.
 After feeding, avoid bouncing or moving the infant too much, as this may cause your infant to spit up.

 To ensure that they get enough to feed, some infants may need to be awoken every several hours.
 If you need to wake your child frequently or aren’t interested in eating or sucking, contact your baby’s doctor.

 Replace your baby’s diaper frequently and as quickly as bowel movements occur.
 Apply a thick layer of topical diaper rash cream after gently cleaning the region with water and mild soap (wipes might be an unpleasant use only in lack of water and soap.)

-Zinc oxide creams are recommended because they provide a protective layer.
+We recommend zinc oxide creams because they provide a protective layer.
 Allow the baby to be undisciplined for a portion of the day.
 It provides an opportunity for the skin to breathe.
-Make sure you have a fresh diaper, diaper wipes and rash cream.
+Make sure you have a fresh diaper, diaper wipes, and rash cream.